shivamujawame/Fabric-Analytics-in-aday/english/lab-guide/lab7.md

 15. Navigate to **FAIADTemplate.pbix** and select the report canvas.

 16. From the ribbon, select **Home -> Paste**.
 Notice that the visual does not render.
-This is because currently semantic model does not create hierarchy from date field.
+This is because currently semantic model does not create a hierarchy from the date field.

 17. Let’s fix this.
 In **Visualization** panel, under **X-axis** delete **StartOfMonth**.